WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

 #### Issuer Profile

 Existing Issuer Profiles could continue to operate but issuing V3 credentials may require a new Issuer Profile (either URL- or DID-based).
 As mentioned above in [Issuer Profile](#issuer-profile-as-a-url-in-v3), the `publicKey` property needs to change in V3.
-We have two options: support having a mix of V2 & V3 `publicKey` models in a single Issuer Profile, or require that a V3 issuer have a seperate Issuer Profile.
+We have two options: support having a mix of V2 & V3 `publicKey` models in a single Issuer Profile or require that a V3 issuer have a seperate Issuer Profile.

 For DID-based Issuer Profiles, it's understood that you would be creating a new issuer profile and would need to continue to maintain your URL-based profile for every credential you've issued (unless you reactively issue V3 for every V2 credential you've ever issued).
 DID issuer profiles will act similar in nature to URL-based Issuer Profiles but under the DID-document schema model.
 See [issuer profile as a did](#issuer-profile-as-a-did) for a summary of these changes and options.